Diary Sow disappeared in France. She’s back with a new book about a girl who ran away.

 Added another: “Girl, first tell us what happened.”

-For the most part, though, joy and heart emojis flooded the comments: “Diary is here!”
+For the most part, though, joy and heart emoji flooded the comments: “Diary is here!”

 Sow offered no clarity about her experience.
 (Two family friends confirmed that the Instagram account belongs to her.
 Sow did not respond to messages from The Washington Post.)